 Finally, a healthcare proxy form identifies a person to make medical decisions on your behalf if you cannot because of injury, disability, or cognitive impairment.
 If you also have a living will, a healthcare proxy is bound to those decisions.
 If you do not have a living will or if a medical decision is required that falls outside of its scope, the healthcare proxy will have the power to make that choice.

-To learn more about the benefits of crafting an estate plan in the Avon Lake area, call the office or contact us today at Kryszak & Associates to speak with an expert in Ohio estate planning and to receive a free consultation of your case.
+To learn more about the benefits of crafting an estate plan in the Avon Lake area, call the office or contact us today at Kryszak Law Firm to speak with an expert in Ohio estate planning and to receive a free consultation of your case.